amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/asyncCustomerChatUX/README.md

 ## Adding this chat widget to your website

-If you want to add the customer chat widget to your website instead of using the CloudFront web page, here are the steps to do so:
+If you want to add the customer chat widget (that is available in the Test Chat experience in the Amazon Connect website) to your website instead of using the CloudFront web page, here are the steps to do so:

 1. Update the CORS configuration in Lambda to refer to your new website.
 In Lambda, go to the initiateChatLambda function and update the `Access-Control-Allow-Origin` field in the success and failure responses to be your website's URL.

-2. In your website's html code, import 'amazon-connect-chat-interface.js' and 'amazon-connect-chat-websockets.js'.
-Both of these files were copied into your S3 bucket that hosts the website created by this CloudFormation template.
+2. In your website's html code, import 'amazon-connect-chat-interface.js'.
+This file was copied into your S3 bucket that hosts the website created by this CloudFormation template.

     ```html
     <script src="amazon-connect-chat-interface.js"></script>
-    <script src="amazon-connect-chat-websockets.js"></script>
     ```

 3. Initialize the Chat Interface on page load: